HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 `SelectionIndication` has a subtype, `Mark`, which should be used whenever a mark is placed upon a *contest option position* of a full face paper ballot.

+> Barcodes placed onto a piece of paper are not considered marks.

 ```xml
 <cdf:SelectionIndication xsi:type="Mark">
     <cdf:IsAllocable>yes</cdf:IsAllocable>